 In a pot there is water, cinnamon sticks, a vanilla bean, some nutmeg and some sugar (not too much).
 That’s cooked down and steeped and then the luxardo and cherries are added.

 And that’s sort of it.
 Add them to a series of jars and then can ‘em.
 I followed the directions given to me via The Weck Jar website.

 I’m gonna be honest: I don’t love canning in Weck Jars.
 The tops are sort of stressful.
 You don’t know exactly when they’re completely sealed.
 I mean, you do it’s just much easier to tell with tops that have the little pop center.

 But they do look cute, don’t they?
 I made my own labels by cutting out pieces of stock paper, brushing it red with a watercolor, spraying it with spray adhesive (my favorite adhesive) and then sticking them on.
 Never buy another label again!
 Super easy!

 That’s it.
-The mail man and a few other people are getting cherries in December.
+The mail man and a few other people are getting these Homemade Luxardo Maraschino Cherries in December.